DeepskyLog/Articles/HowTos/developOnWindows.md

 ### Setting up the test environment

-+ Download and install Docker Toolbox.
-In the install options, also select VirtualBox: https://www.docker.com/toolbox
++ Download and install Docker from https://store.docker.com/editions/community/docker-ce-desktop-windows?tab=description
-+ Start up Docker Quickstart Terminal (by Double clicking the icon on the Desktop)

 ### Making the mysql Data Volume container
++ Open the command prompt
 + Switch to the directory with the Docker source code:
 `cd Documents\GitHub\Docker\`
 + Make the container: